reneklootwijk/node-mideahvac/README.md

 | 33 | refrigerant leakage protection |
 | 38 | water tank full or missing |

+* `initialize()`, this method can be used to perform some initializion:
+  * The getCapabilities command is issued to determine the supported capabilities
+  * The setStatus command is issued to determine the current values of all properties
+  * The sendNetworkStatusNotification command (only when the serialbridge method is used) is scheduled to be issued every 2 minutes to make sure the WiFi connected symbol is show on the AC display.
+The response is a JSON object merging the responses from the getCapabilities and getStatus mthods.

+* `sendNetworkStatusNotification()`, this method is only available for the serialbridge communication method must be called at least once every 2 minutes in order to display the WiFi connected symbol in the display of the AC.

 * `setStatus(properties, retry)`, this method must be used to change the status of the unit.
 The properties parameter is an object containing all the properties and their values that need to be changed.
+To prevent changing properties unintentionaly, before calling the setStatus command a getStatus command must be send to retrieve the current values of all properties.
 The response is a JSON object containing all the properties with their values, just like returned by the getStatus method.

 The following properties can be set: